Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 On the other hand, empathetic parents offer emotional support and encourage their children to confide in them about stress and other issues related to their drinking.

-While empathy is important, you also need to understand where to draw the line.
+While empathy is important, you must also understand where to draw the line.
 You should never enable your son’s drinking.
 Enabling comes in various forms:

 Understanding the distinction between empathy and enabling is challenging for parents.
 It might help to seek counseling to help you manage your role in your son’s life.